Sangeetha-007/RAG-Music-Recommender/README.md

 Currently, a csv of songs is stored under 'data/songs.csv'.
 My future goals of this application is to either incorporate Spotify API for songs or use a vector database of songs.
 Additionally, I want to add more guardrails and more error handling.

+## Note to User:
+If the Vinyl Vibes Streamlit application is not working, please download and use the terminal chat!